 Booking an Author Visit

-Adventures of Faith, Hope and Charity – Finding Patience is available for sale in paperback from Createspace and Amazon!
-It is available in e-book format on Amazon.
+Adventures of Faith, Hope and Charity – Finding Patience is available for sale in paperback and on Kindle from Amazon!
 Book your school visit now!
-To set a date, e-mail me at email@example.com.
+To set a date, e-mail me at firstname.lastname@example.org.
 I will send you a flyer, order form, coloring sheet and maze game as the date of my visit nears; plus a free gift for each child!
 For long distance visits we can use Skype, and all materials can be mailed in advance.

 Schedule your school visit today!